dyakonoff/cuba-validation/README.md

 [Top](#content)

-### Generic REST Validation
+### Universal REST Validation

 CUBA by default makes all your entities available via REST protocol which follows Swagger specification and available at following URL: http://files.cuba-platform.com/swagger/ .
-This feature is called [generic REST endpoints](https://doc.cuba-platform.com/manual-6.9/rest_api_v2.html) and by default JPA annotations is applied to REST calls es well.
+This feature is called Universal [REST API](https://doc.cuba-platform.com/manual-6.9/rest_api_v2.html) and all JPA validations are applied to universal REST create and update actions automatically (see [documentation](https://doc.cuba-platform.com/manual-6.9/bean_validation_running.html#bean_validation_in_rest) for details).

-Following the instruction from [here](rest-commands.md), let's get OAuth2 access token and try to add a new customer using generic REST:
-Our new test customer has couple fields that shouldn't allow it to be added:
+Following [this instruction](rest-commands.md), let's get OAuth2 access token and try to add a new customer using universal REST.
+However, let's make this test customer to have couple fields that shouldn't allow it to be added:

 ```json
 {